Adolph von Pfretzschner

 Adolf Freiherr von Pfretzschner (August 15, 1820 – April 27, 1901) was a Bavarian politician.

 Pfretzschner studied law in Munich and was subsequently employed at the administrations of Upper Bavaria and Middle Franconia.
 In 1849, he joined the Bavarian ministry of Finance.
-In 1865, he was appointed Bavarian Minister of State for Commerce and Public Works, in 1866 in addition also for Finance.
+In 1865, he was appointed Bavarian Minister of State for Commerce and Public Works, in 1866 in addition for Finance.
 In 1872 followed his appointment for Minister of State of the Royal House and Foreign Affairs and President of the Council of Ministers by King Ludwig II.
 In 1873, he was created a lifelong member of the Upper House of the Bavarian parliament.
 In 1880, Bismarck enforced Pfretzschner's resignation as Pfretzschner was seen as a modest liberal.
 The day following his resignation, he was elevated to barons' rank.